sysbio-curie/sysbio-curie.github.io/elpigraph/index.md

 # ElPiGraph

-ElPiGraph (ELastic PrIncipal Graph) is the method for approximating datasets having complex topologies.
+ElPiGraph (Elastic Principal Graph) is a method for approximating datasets with complex topologies.

 This directory contains codes, example datasets, and analyses centered on the application of ElPiGraph to different types of data.

-## Datasets

-## Code

 ## Notebooks (containing code and figures)